A New Boathouse for Sammamish Rowing!

 The boat bay area will include oar racks, cox box storage, and a sculling station.
 In addition, the ground floor will contain a shop for repair and maintenance work, a large storage closet, a restroom, and a laundry area with washer and dryer.
 An exterior staircase will fan out at the bottom, providing an outdoor location for coaches to meet with their teams.

 The hallmark of the second floor will be the great room.
 This expansive multipurpose room will serve as an exercise facility for indoor-training days and will feature abundant space for ergs, weight equipment, and floor-mat work.
 Its long wall of glass-paneled doors will let in light even on the gloomiest Northwest days.
 The great room, which will open onto a sizable deck, will serve as a venue for team meetings and social events.

 Also on the second floor will be staff offices, a coaches’ office, a meeting room with kitchenette, storage rooms, and locker room facilities that will include lockers, bathrooms, and showers.
 The meeting room will be available after school hours as a homework room, for juniors who arrive early or stay late after practice.

 Once construction is complete on the new boathouse, the old boathouse will be torn down.
 The concrete pad will be left intact and will be fenced to provide secure storage for launches and for a fuel tank.
 Pop-up boat covers will provide protection for the launches, as well as for any shells which may need to be stored outdoors.

-Simon Williams of City Gate Construction, who also happens to be our Junior Novice Boys Coach.
+Simon Williams of City Gate Design, who also happens to be our Junior Novice Boys Coach.